google/zetasql/docs/range-functions.md

         date and time parts are supported: `DAY` to `SECOND`.
 +   `include_last_partial_range`: A `BOOL` value, which determines whether or not to include the last subrange if it's a partial subrange.
-    If this argument is not specified, the default value is `TRUE`.
+    If this argument isn't specified, the default value is `TRUE`.

     +   `TRUE` (default): The last subrange is included, even if it's smaller than `step_interval`.